Ackman's Pershing Square makes new bet on Agilent Technologies

-BOSTON (Reuters) - Billionaire investor William Ackman’s hedge fund Pershing Square Capital Management has made a new bet on Agilent Technologies Inc, according to a regulatory filing made on Monday.
+BOSTON (Reuters) - Billionaire investor William Ackman’s hedge fund Pershing Square Capital Management has made a new bet on testing equipment company Agilent Technologies Inc, according to a regulatory filing made on Monday.

 This marks the second time Ackman’s $7 billion fund has announced a new position this year, following a purchase of Berkshire Hathaway Inc shares earlier this year.